Artish357/RelateJS/README.md

 * [Racket interpreter](https://racket-lang.org/) (Was tested on racket 7.4)

 ## Setup
-To set up the repo and run tests, type the following lines into terminal:
+To set up the repo and run examples from the "JavaScript Synthesis Experiments" section of the paper, type the following lines into terminal:
 ```bash
 git clone https://github.com/Artish357/RelateJS
 cd RelateJS